travetto/travetto/module/base/README.md

 The framework provides basic environment information, e.g. in prod/test/dev.
 This is useful for runtime decisions.
 This is primarily used by the framework, but can prove useful to application developers as well.
 The information that is available is:
 * `prod` - Determines if app is in prod mode.
 A `boolean` flag that should indicate a production run.
 * `env` - The environment name.
 Will usually be one of `dev`, `test`, or `prod`.
 Can be anything that is passed in.
-* `watch: boolean` - Does the current run support file watching.
-Primarily used internally, but should be useful to indicate if the program will finish immediately or wait indefinitely.
 * `profiles: Set<string>` - Specific application profiles that have been activated.
 This is useful for indicating different configuration or run states.
 * `debug`/`trace` - Simple logging flags.
 These `boolean` flags will enable or disable logging at various levels.
 By default `debug` is on in non-`prod` or `e2e` mode, and nowhere else.  `trace` is always off by default.
 * `cwd: string` - The root of the current project,